amanichopra/Deep-Learning-MRI-Reconstruction/README.md

 In this repository, we will explore using deep neural networks to reconstruct MRI images as done in this [paper](https://arxiv.org/abs/1910.06067).

-Contributors: Aman Chopra, Shreyas Kulkarni, Nikhil D'Souza
+Contributors: Aman Chopra, Nikhil D'Souza
 Supervisors: Maxwell Jacobson, Gustavo Rodriguez

 ## Preprocessing